whatmakeart/whatmakeart.github.io/content/zalgorithmic/timers/basic-timers/12-minute-timer.md

 ## Introduction:

 In today's fast-paced world, keeping track of time is crucial, especially during presentations, meetings, or while creating engaging video content.
-That's where our latest YouTube offering comes into play—a captivating [12-minute countdown timer](https://youtu.be/NS-_N1cBg8Y) set against an aesthetically pleasing abstract animated background.
+That's where our latest YouTube offering comes into play-a captivating [12-minute countdown timer](https://youtu.be/NS-_N1cBg8Y) set against an aesthetically pleasing abstract animated background.
 This unique combination of functionality and style is not just a timer; it's a game-changer for your content delivery.

 ## Why Use a Countdown Timer?